spring-io/dataflow.spring.io/content/documentation/pages/4-batch-developer-guides/2-batch/5-data-flow-composed-task.md

 - `ct-statement-billsetuptask`: This definition represents the `billsetuptask` app that is run.
 - `ct-statement-billrun`: This definition represents the `billrun` app that is to be run.

-Now we can launch "ct-statement" by clicking the drop down on the left side of the "ct-statement" row and select the `Launch` option , as the following image shows:
+Now we can launch `ct-statement` by clicking the drop down on the left side of the `ct-statement` row and select the **Launch** option, as follows:
 ![Launch the task](images/SCDF-launch-composed-task.png)
 Doing so takes you to a form where you can add command line arguments and deployment parameters, but we do not need any for this composed task.
 Click the **LAUNCH THE TASK** button.